MakieOrg/Makie.jl/docs/src/index.md

 - Learn the basics of plotting with Makie in the [Basic Tutorial](@ref)
 - Check out how to make more complex plots and layouts in the [Layout Tutorial](@ref)
+- A [gallery of examples](https://lazarusa.github.io/BeautifulMakie/) is maintained in a separate repository.

 ```@eval
 using Markdown